-The person The clinician The director I have been asked to complete questionnaires that record my I have regular clinical supervision, to support my role delivery.
-I ensure the appropriate governance of the community rehabilitation service. rehabilitation progress and goals.
-I collect data as part of my job plan, including PROMS, PREMS, people goals and service activity.
-I conduct audits and benchmark my services against similar services elsewhere.
+The patient The clinician The director I have been asked to complete questionnaires that record my rehabilitation progress and goals.
 I have opportunities to discuss my progress towards my rehabilitation goals.
+Providing feedback is easy.
+I know how my feedback is used.
+I can see how feedback is used in 'you said, we did' communications.
+I have regular clinical supervision, to support my role delivery.
+I collect data as part of my job plan, including PROMS, PREMS, patient goals and service activity.
 I am aware of audits and service evaluations running in my department.
+I am expected to contribute to audits, service evaluations and quality improvement initiatives.
+I understand where the data I collect is sent.
+I understand how the data I collect gets used because there is regular feedback.
+There is a blame free culture which allows me to acknowledge and learn from errors I ensure the appropriate governance of the community rehabilitation service.
+I conduct audits and benchmark my services against similar services elsewhere.
 I identify service priorities and link, collate and review data to these.
-Providing feedback is easy.
-I am expected to contribute to audits, service evaluations and quality improvement initiatives.
 I ensure staff are aware of the data analysis and how this feeds into service design.
-I know how my feedback is used.
-I understand where the data I collect is sent.
-I ensure that the information system is appropriate and I can see how feedback is I understand how the data I collect gets used because there is regular feedback. sufficient to gather and review information on rehabilitation services in order to monitor quality and outcomes. used in 'you said, we did' communications.
-There is a blame free culture which allows me to acknowledge and learn from errors I support a learning culture around compliments, complaints, adverse and serious incidents.
+I ensure that the information system is appropriate and sufficient to gather and review information on rehabilitation services in order to monitor quality and outcomes.
+I support a learning culture around compliments, complaints, adverse and serious incidents.